blabla1337/skf-labs/kbid-XXX-information-leakeage-comments.md

 ![](.gitbook/assets/info-leakeage-com-02.png)

 We found something promising!
-Now, we try this credentials in the login form:
+Now, we try these words as the credentials in the login form:
 ![](.gitbook/assets/info-leakeage-com-03.png)

 And goal achieved!